linxy29/p8105_final/proposal.md

 Motivation
 ==========

-&lt;&lt;&lt;&lt;&lt;&lt;&lt; HEAD In this project, we want to apply what we learnt in "Data Science I" to a dataset we interested in and get some useful and interesting results.
-Mental health becomes critical concerns in the society.
-All participants in the survey are mentally ill.
-We are interested in employees’ mental status in tech companies and non-tech companies. ======= In this project, we want to apply what we learn in "Data Science I" to a dataset we interested in and get some useful and interesting results. &gt;&gt;&gt;&gt;&gt;&gt;&gt; c5af16e4b85d848f6017438ce7d472725b14998d

-Mental health becomes critical concerns in the society.
-All participants in the survey are mentally ill.
-We are interested in employees’ mental health status and attitudes toward mental health illness in tech companies and non-tech companies.

-============= The purpose of this project is to apply the skills we learnt in “Data Science I” to access data in real world setting and preferably make some impact on a concerning public health issue.
+The purpose of this project is to apply the skills we learnt in “Data Science I” to access data in real world setting and preferably make some impact on a concerning public health issue.
 In this case, we choose to analyze the mental health data gathered from a online survey done by OSMI, and hope our report could promote workplace mental health awareness and be used as reference by job seeker while job haunting.

 Intended final products
 =======================